genesis-community/bosh-genesis-kit/MANUAL.md

     disks.

-  - `vsphere_datacenter` - The name of the vSphere data center where will deploy things.
+  - `vsphere_datacenter` - The name of the vSphere data center where BOSH will deploy things.
 The clusters listed in `vsphere_clusters` must exist within this data center.

-  - `vsphere_clusters` - A YAML list of vSphere cluster names where will deploy service VMs.
+  - `vsphere_clusters` - A YAML list of vSphere cluster names where BOSH will deploy service VMs.

 If you also activate the `proto` feature, you will get a _Proto-BOSH_, which is deployed via `bosh create-env`.
 That